Egyptian Revival architecture in the British Isles

 Egyptian Revival architecture in the British Isles is a survey of motifs derived from Ancient Egyptian sources occurring as an architectural style.
 Egyptian Revival architecture is comparatively rare in the British Isles.
-Obelisks start appearing in the 17th century, mainly as decorative features on buildings and by the 18th century they started to be used in some numbers as funerary or commemorative monuments.
+Obelisks start appearing in the 17th century, mainly as decorative features on buildings, and by the 18th century, they started to be used in some numbers as funerary or commemorative monuments.
 In the later 18th century, mausoleums started to be built based on pyramids, and sphinxes were used as decorative features associated with monuments or mounted on gate piers.
 The pylon, a doorway feature with spreading jambs which support a lintel, also started to be used and became popular with architects.

-As a result of the Napoleonic conquest of Egypt in 1798, more accurate records became available to architects and Egyptian Revival became a recognised architectural style.
+As a result of the Napoleonic conquest of Egypt in 1798, more accurate records became available to architects, and Egyptian Revival became a recognised architectural style.
 As the 19th century progressed Egyptian features were, on occasions, used for industrial buildings and particularly for suspension bridges, and after 1830 the Egyptian Revival style was often used for cemetery buildings and monuments in cemeteries.
 Some examples of churches and synagogues exist in this style.

-By the end of the 19th century, the style had very nearly disappeared, but in 1922 with Howard Carter's discovery of Tutankhamun's tomb the style underwent a dramatic revival it was used particularly for cinema architecture and sometimes for factory buildings.
+By the end of the 19th century, the style had very nearly disappeared, but in 1922, with Howard Carter's discovery of Tutankhamun's tomb the style underwent a dramatic revival.
+It was used particularly for cinema architecture and sometimes for factory buildings.
 The angular shapes of Egyptian architecture could be mixed with those of Art Deco, leading to a hybrid Art Deco style which appeared in the 1930s.
-Subsequently, there have been very few buildings in Egyptian Revival style.
+Subsequently, there have been very few buildings in the Egyptian Revival style.